wechaty/docusaurus/docusaurus/docs/using-plugin-with-wechaty/qr-code-terminal.md

 Congratulations! you have successfully added `QR code terminal` plugin to your bot.
 On running the bot it will show a QR code on terminal.

 ![QR code terminal plugin output](../../static/img/docs/qrcode-bot/output.png)

+## Conclusion

+You can use this `QR code terminal` plugin for building the bots where you have to connect to a device.
+You can refer to [Ding Dong bot](../getting-started/hard-way.mdx).
+In ding dong bot you have to scan the generated QR code to connect to **Whatsapp/Wechat**.

 ## References